AntaresSimulatorTeam/antares-doc/docs/reference/adequacy-patch.md

 In the first iteration, the following link capacities in the following direction will be set to 0 MW:

-- node "physical inside" <-> node "physical inside"
+- node "physical inside" :octicons-arrow-both-16: node "physical inside"
-- node "physical inside" -> node "physical outside"
+- node "physical inside" :material-arrow-right: node "physical outside"
-- node "physical outside" -> node "physical inside": optional/user defined (default `true`),
+- node "physical outside" :material-arrow-right: node "physical inside": optional/user defined (default `true`),
-- node "physical outside" <-> node "physical outside": optional/user defined (default `true`).
+- node "physical outside" :octicons-arrow-both-16: node "physical outside": optional/user defined (default `true`).

 Once the first iteration is completed, we have access to the DENS value,